 In the Bible, The devil takes Jesus up onto its highest tower and tries to tempt him to throw himself off, so that angels would catch him.
 Later, Jesus predicts that the wonderful temple would be destroyed.

-“See these great buildings? there shall not be left one stone upon another, that shall not be throne down.”
+And Jesus answered saying: “See these great buildings?
+There shall not be left one stone upon another, that shall not be thrown down.”

 That was the temple built by Herod the Great.
 Jesus’s prediction came true in the year AD 70.
 There was a huge revolt of the Jews against Roman power in AD 69.
 When the Romans eventually put down the revolt they destroyed the magnificent temple.